Metropolis (The Church song)

 "Metropolis" is a song by Australian alternative rock band the Church.
 It was released as the lead single from their sixth album, Gold Afternoon Fix (1990), and the songwriting credits were given to all four members of the band.
 The song topped the US Billboard Modern Rock Tracks chart and reached number 19 in Australia.
 A music video directed by David Hogan and produced by Chris O'Brien was made for the song.

 Background and composition

 Marty Willson-Piper, Peter Koppes, Richard Ploog, and Steve Kilbey were all credited with writing the song.
-The lead guitar produced a quickly falling then softly ascending melody, with slight commercial influence.
+The lead guitar produced a quickly falling then softly ascending melody.
 A complicated web of guitar overdubs appears later in the song, and a soft, mandolin-sounding melody was added as an additional hook.

 Release and reception

 "Metropolis" peaked at number one on the US Billboard Modern Rock Tracks chart and number 11 on the Album Rock Tracks chart in 1990.
 In addition, it peaked at number 19 in Australia and number 41 in New Zealand.
-The song was well received by critics upon its release.
-Ned Raggett of Allmusic praised "the almost desperate edge in Steve Kilbey's vocals" as a testament to the song's quality.
+Critically, Ned Raggett of AllMusic praised "the almost desperate edge in Steve Kilbey's vocals" as a testament to the song's quality.
 Raggett added that the Church's "ear for a triumphant yet somehow downbeat ending [makes] this an underrated gem in the band's body of work."